Mark Pryor

 Mark Lunsford Pryor (born January 10, 1963) is an American attorney, politician and lobbyist who served as a United States Senator from Arkansas from 2003 to 2015.
+He previously served as Attorney General of Arkansas from 1999 to 2003 and in the Arkansas House of Representatives from 1991 to 1995.
 He is a member of the Democratic Party.
-Prior to becoming senator, he was Attorney General of Arkansas from 1999 to 2003.

 Born in Fayetteville, Arkansas, Pryor is the son of former Arkansas Governor and U.S. Senator David Pryor.
 He received his bachelor's degree University of Arkansas at Fayetteville and his J.D. degree from its law school.
 He worked in private practice for several years until being elected to the Arkansas House of Representatives in 1990.
 He was elected the state attorney general in 1998.
 Pryor announced his candidacy for the U.S. Senate in 2001, running for the same Senate seat his father had held from 1979 to 1997.
 He was elected with 54% of the vote, defeating Republican incumbent Tim Hutchinson.

 He was reelected with no Republican opposition in 2008.
 During the 112th Congress he served as the chairman of the Commerce Subcommittee on Consumer Protection, Product Safety, and Insurance.
 Pryor ran for reelection in 2014, but was defeated by Republican Tom Cotton.
 In 2020, Pryor was hired as a lobbyist by Brownstein Hyatt Farber Schreck.
+He is the most recent Democrat to serve in the U.S. Senate from Arkansas.

 Early life and education

-Pryor was born in Fayetteville, Arkansas, to the future state First Lady Barbara Jean (Lunsford) and future Governor and U.S. Senator David Hampton Pryor, then a state representative.
+Pryor was born on January 10, 1963, in Fayetteville, Arkansas, to the future state First Lady Barbara Jean (Lunsford) and future Governor and U.S. Senator David Hampton Pryor, then a state representative.
 He attended Little Rock Central High School until his father was elected to the United States Senate in 1979, after which he attended Walt Whitman High School in Maryland until graduating in 1981.

-He graduated from the University of Arkansas at Fayetteville in 1985 with a Bachelor of Arts degree in history and went on to receive his Juris Doctor from the university's law school in 1988.
-During college, he was a member of the Sigma Alpha Epsilon fraternity.
+He graduated from the University of Arkansas in 1985 with a Bachelor of Arts degree in history and went on to receive his Juris Doctor from the university's law school in 1988.
+During his time in college, he was a member of the Sigma Alpha Epsilon fraternity.